mvalsania/Capstone/README.md

 ## Overview

-This repository contains the data‐processing pipeline developed for my Data Science capstone project, which explores dynamic pricing strategies for parking revenue optimization at Ontario International Airport (OIA).
+This repository contains the data‐processing pipeline developed for my Data Science capstone project, which explores dynamic pricing strategies for parking lot facilities at Ontario International Airport (OIA).
 The pipeline:

 1. **Splits** raw Excel data into standardized folders (`NewFormat`, `OldFormat`).
 2. **De‐duplicates** files based on timestamp and size criteria.